Sampling Theory with Average Values on the Sierpinski Gasket: The Average Cell Graphs

-\begin{proof} Consider Figure 3 below.
+\begin{proof} The case $m=0$ is trivial.
+Consider Figure 9.
 The picture on the left details a general subgraph of the interior of $\Gamma_{m}$ for $m>1$ (The case for $m = 1$ can be obtained by simply deleting the point labeled W and its corresponding edge connecting it to the triangular group of vertices).
-We extend it to a corresponding general subgraph of $\Gamma_{m+1}$ in the picture adjacent to it.
+By symmetry we can assume that this is indeed the general subgraph.
+We continue it to a corresponding general subgraph of $\Gamma_{m+1}$ in the picture adjacent to it.
+Since $u$ is an eigenfunction on $\Gamma_{m},$ we have